-The duration of the GI hemorrhage episode comprises the trigger window and the post-trigger window, as shown in Exhibit 4.
+The duration of an outpatient and non-acute inpatient cholecystectomy episode comprises the pre-trigger window, trigger window, and post-trigger window.
 Overall, the duration of the episode is referred to as the episode window.

-Pre-trigger window: This episode has no pre-trigger window.

-Trigger window: The trigger window spans the duration of the triggering visit or stay.

-Post-trigger window: The post-trigger window begins the day after the trigger window and extends for 30 days.
+- Pre-trigger window: The episode begins with the earliest (i.e., the furthest in the past) visit to the PAP within 90 days prior to the day of the procedure (or admission if inpatient).
+If the patient does not see the PAP, there is no pre-trigger window. - Trigger window: The trigger window begins on the day of the cholecystectomy procedure (or admission if inpatient) and ends on the day of the cholecystectomy procedure (or discharge if inpatient). - Post-trigger window: The post-trigger window begins the day after the trigger window ends and extends for 30 days.